W: 10:30-11:00 and by appointment

 Bachelor of Arts in Art, University of Iowa, IA

 Albers has a B.A. in art from the University of Iowa and an M.A. in French literature from Middlebury College.
 During eight years in Paris, she studied at the Sorbonne and wrote regularly for Le Nouveau Photo-Cinéma, among other publications.
 Later she earned an M.A. in art history from San Francisco State University, and worked as an administrator and curator at Bay Area museums.
-She teaches Writing in the Arts and Modern Art History.
+She has taught modern art history, the history of photography, art and politics, and the art history survey.
+Albers has lectured at the Brooklyn Museum, the San Francisco Museum of Modern Art, Scripps College, Reed College, and the University of Oregon, among other venues.
+She is currently teaching Visual Culture and the Writing Workshop.

-Writing Workshop (Art 100W) is an advanced writing course that focuses on types of writing relevant to artists, designers, photographers, art historians, and other visual arts professionals.
-The goal is to develop proficiency in the research, reading, and writing strategies you will find useful in your career.
+Writing Workshop (Art 100W) is an upper division writing course that focuses on types of writing relevant to artists, photographers, art historians, and other visual arts professionals.
+The goal is to develop proficiency in the research, reading, and writing strategies students will find useful in their careers.